-- Reducing the origin of the deviations at the source and/or - Increasing the availability of liquidity (in Belgium or abroad) and/or - Increasing the reaction speed for the activation of said liquidity (by BRPs and/or Elia).
+- Reducing the origin of the deviations at the source and/or - Increasing the availability of liquidity flexibility (in Belgium or abroad) and/or - Increasing the reaction speed for the activation of said liquidity flexibility (by BRPs and/or Elia).

 Finally, Elia established the list of recommended mitigation measures and evaluated the effectiveness of these measures in addressing the challenges identified above as well as their impact for the future wind parks and their BRPs.
-Each mitigation measure addresses one or more challenges identified in the analyses described above.
+The mitigation measures are to be considered as complementary to the market design evolutions, which are expected to deliver the major part of the needed improvements to be able to safely accommodate the additional offshore capacity.
+Each mitigation measure adresses one or more challenges identified in the analyses described above.
 The measures are divided in 3 groups: